Mohammad Kaif: Coaching career

 In February 2017, Gujarat Lions named Kaif assistant coach of Brad Hodge for 2017 Indian Premier League.

 He was named the assistant coach for Delhi Capitals for the 2019 Indian Premier League and 2020 Indian Premier League.

 Beyond cricket

 Political career

 He joined Indian National Congress and contested 2014 Loksabha election from Phulpur in Uttar Pradesh, and lost to Keshav Prasad Maurya of the BJP.
+After his loss, Kaif left politics.
+In an interview in 2018, he said that he was not thinking of joining politics and fight elections once again but "you will never say never".